There's nothing left to say.

 He was often heard to say,

-This is not about immigrants in general, but rather specifically about those who are particularly enthused about their new home.
+This is not about immigrants in general, but specifically those who love their new homeland (more than their old one).

 - Dominura in Simoun has this, in combination with her starving refugee childhood, as a Freudian Excuse for some of her more unethical actions towards her fellow sibyllae on behalf of the Simulacran government.